-Hold your horses, I am NOT pregnant again! 😀 This post is completely spontaneous (unlike both of my pregnancies 😉 ) and refers to my previous experience with the Cuban Hospital in Qatar.
+Hold your horses, I am NOT pregnant again! 😀 This post is completely spontaneous and refers to my previous experience with the Cuban Hospital in Qatar.

 Ok, there’s a risk that if you’re, say, a guy in your 20s living in the UK, you might not find it interesting.
 We have a saying in Poland that can be roughly translated as: “Don’t expect everyone to like you, you’re not a bowl of tomato soup.” (don’t ask… 😀 ).
 Skip this post if you wish, read on if you’re curious. 🙂

 So what’s the big deal?
-Well, even though I’ve left Qatar for the time being, I’m still an active member of a couple of kids-related local Facebook groups.
+I happen to be an active member of a couple of kids-related local Facebook groups in Qatar.
 There’s one question there that always comes back like a boomerang, a question I’ve already answered multiple times, trying to bring some peace of mind to pregnant ladies who didn’t know what to expect.
-Funny enough, it’s a question I keep on being asked, even though I’m already in Poland.
+Funny enough, it’s a question I keep on being asked, even when I’m in Poland.

 “So how does having a baby in a public hospital in Qatar work??”

-After I settled in Doha with baby Adam, I started to get bits and pieces of information about how the delivery would look like in Qatar.
+After settling in Doha with baby Adam, I started to get bits and pieces of information about how the delivery would look like in Qatar.
 I zeroed in on the Cuban Hospital and made up my mind, way in advance, that my next baby will be born right there.

-So Baby Danny was born a year ago in Dukhan (or Zekreet, according to his passport…).
+So Baby Danny was born in Dukhan (or Zekreet, according to his passport…).
 Contrary to what my panicking brain had been imagining, it was an amazing experience which I’ll be happy to share with you.

 How do I make sure to deliver in a public hospital of my choice?

 It’s pretty simple.
 I had my prenatal appointments in a private clinic (Let me take this opportunity to recommend Dr. Naima Ouahrani!
 Amazing, professional, with a lovely bedside manner.).
 When I communicated to Dr. Naima that I would like to deliver in the Cuban Hospital, she gave me a referral letter.
-This letter then had to be e-mailed to firstname.lastname@example.org with some extra information and attachments.
+This letter then had to be e-mailed to firstname.lastname@example.org with some extra information and attachments (IMPORTANT: please double-check the email address with your doctor before sending, it might change over time!).
 They replied the next day to confirm that my request is being processed, and 2 days later I’ve received a call from Cuban Hospital to arrange my first appointment.
 Note, though that you have to be at least 30 weeks pregnant to request such an appointment.